talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 > Speciesism is a form of discrimination based on species membership.
 It involves treating members of one species as morally more important than members of other species even when their interests are equivalent.
 >  - [Wikipedia](https://en.wikipedia.org/wiki/Speciesism)

-Vegans will NOT accept this deginition of pest as it is 'speciesist’.
+Vegans will NOT accept this definition of pest as it is 'speciesist’.
 That an animal’s interests conflict with human interests is not, in itself, a reason for defining the animal as a pest or for taking action against them.
 Where crops are concerned alternative means such as fencing, sonics, and eco-friendly organic practices are available.

 ## Re-defining ‘pest’.

 > "A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
 It is wrong when it tends otherwise.”
 > - Aldo Leopold (1949) [The Land Ethic](https://rintintin.colorado.edu/~vancecd/phil3140/Leopold.pdf)

-Aldo Leopold, the father of environmental ethics, provided a non-speciesist definition of pest when he claimed “A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
-It is wrong when it tends otherwise.”
-If we apply this definition a species is a pest when, regardless of human interest, it upsets the stability of, interrupts the integrity of, or leads to the destruction of the environment.
+Aldo Leopold, the father of environmental ethics, provides a non-speciesist means to identify problematic species in "The Land Ethic".
+A species is problematic (a 'pest') when, regardless of human interest, it upsets the stability of, interrupts the integrity of, or leads to the destruction of the environment.

 Two New Zealand specific examples: